Bioconductor/bioconductor.org/content/help/newsletters/2015_October.md

 ### why vectorize

-When asking about how to optimize `R` code a common suggestion is to 'vectorize'.
-A 'vectorized' function is one that has a loop-like construct written in a compiled language with a light `R` wrapper.
+When asking about ways to optimize `R` code one of the most common suggestions is to 'vectorize'.
+A 'vectorized' function in `R` is one that has a loop-like construct written in a compiled language with a light `R` wrapper.
 There are a couple of qualities that give these functions their performance advantage.

 Data are passed to a 'vectorized' function as a vector instead of individual elements.
 Vectors in `R` are 'typed' meaning all elements must be of the same data type.
 Passing a whole vector to the complied code reduces the amount of work `R` has to do to interpret data type.
 Second, the loop computation is done in a complied language such as C, C++ or FORTRAN.

 Vectorized functions call .C, .Call, .Primitive or .Internal in the source code.
 One example is base::which()